PostHog/posthog.com/contents/blog/0-to-hero.md

 To test this, we had a plan that was designed to take one month:
 1. Get friends up and running first.
 1. Check people can get up and running by themselves and if other people would use it.
-1. Do a bigger launch ([HackerNews](https://news.ycombinator.com) to see if our target audience really cared.
+1. Do a bigger launch ([HackerNews](https://news.ycombinator.com) to see if our target audience really cared.)

 We aimed for a month because spending longer would increase the downside of being wrong again, which we had repeatedly been so far.

-We designed how we worked together, our products, marketing, pricing, support... everything) to get through the above successfully.
+We designed how we worked together, our products, marketing, pricing, support... (everything) to get through the above successfully.
 It was a crazy time – we were working flat out.

 On the product side, we decided to focus on open-source adoption and not revenue.
 I researched multi-billion dollar open-source companies and couldn't find a single example where they monetized in the first five years.
 I did this by cold messaging founders asking for advice and from what I could gather online.

-This meant we didn't have to worry about building a payment flow, we'd have slightly lower user expectations, and we wouldn't need to figure out how to convert people to paying us from an open source product.
+This meant we didn't have to worry about building a payment flow, we'd have slightly lower user expectations, and we wouldn't need to figure out how to convert people to paying us from an open-source product.
 This worked for _us_, but isn't universally good advice!

 We were going to compete in a very crowded market of tools with multiple competitors doing around $100M in revenue.
 That meant we could be confident we'd find a way to monetize.
 We were also happy with a VC model, so we could afford to do this.
 Had we been building into a new market, with less validation from competitors, or bootstrapping, then charging money sooner would have been important.

 Our challenge was _standing out_, and being developer-focused / open source we thought (correctly, thankfully) would achieve this.
 And it was fun.

 We set the product up to be quick to deploy – we created a [Heroku](https://heroku.com) one click deployment.
 We later realized this was a mistake – we wound up eventually focusing on cloud adoption for most users.
 If I started again, I'd have a cloud product too even if it took a week or two longer.
-I would still have an open source product, but I wouldn't aim to sell a self hosted paid product.
+I would still have an open-source product, but I wouldn't aim to sell a self-hosted paid product.

 Finally, we picked a permissive license (MIT) because we wanted to see if enterprises would use it, and we felt they'd have rules around using non-permissive open source licenses, so we wanted to get rid of any risk they wouldn't use it.